 Victims may struggle in a normal classroom environment.
 Whilst it is important not to isolate the victim, the victim may wish to be withdrawn from lessons and activities at times.
-This will only happen when the victim wants it to, not because it makes it easier to manage the situation.
-The school will provide a physical space for victims to withdraw to.
+This will only happen

-Victims may require support for a long period of time and the school will be prepared to offer long-term support in liaison with relevant agencies.
+Victims may require support for a long period of time and the school will be prepared to offer longterm support in liaison with relevant agencies.
 Everything possible will be done to prevent the victim from bullying and harassment as a result of any report they have made.
 If the victim is unable to remain in the school, alternative provision or a move to another school will be considered - this will only be considered at the request of the victim and following discussion with their parents.
 If the victim does move to another school, the DSL will inform the school of any ongoing support needs and transfer the child protection file.